 Basic Meditation Good for: Beginners who want to have a deep, peaceful nights sleep and wake up energized and refreshed.

 This guided meditation is ideal for beginners who would like to make meditation part of their night time routine.
 One of the many benefits of meditation and mindfulness is that it can help you let go of those racing thoughts that keep you up at night.
 When practiced as part of your sleep routine it can help to give you a sense of serenity and peace of mind as you drift off to sleep.

 Good for: Meditators who want to have a good nights sleep and wake up feeling more grounded and balanced.

-In this beautiful and soothing guided meditation, Jason Stephenson gently walks you through the process of balancing your chakras.
+In this beautiful and soothing spoken word, guided meditation, Jason Stephenson gently walks you through the process of balancing your chakras.
 You will be guided to focus on each chakra and release what no longer serves you.
 Try this 30 minute guided meditation to restore, cleanse and heal your natural flow and wake up refreshed, grounded and energized.